ironsheep/P2-vscode-extensions/TAB-SPECs.md

     		- (2) 1st text is flush at left edge
     			- NOTHING happens!
     [UML1] multiple full lines
+    [UML2] multiple full lines w/partial last line [UML3] multiple full lines w/partial first and last lines [UML4] two lines: partial first and last lines
-    	- All lines in selected region treated:
+    	- All lines in selected region are treated:
     		- if text on line is already at left edge - nothing happens
     		- for any lines not at left edge they move left one tab stop
-    		- (all lines maintain their current indent relative to each other) [UML2] multiple full lines w/partial last line
-    	- All lines in selected region treated:
-    		- if text on line is already at left edge - nothing happens
-    		- for any lines not at left edge they move left one tab stop
-    		- (all lines maintain their current indent relative to each other) [UML3] multiple full lines w/partial first and last lines
-    	- All lines in selected region treated:
-    		- if text on line is already at left edge - nothing happens
-    		- for any lines not at left edge they move left one tab stop
-    		- (all lines maintain their current indent relative to each other) [UML4] two lines: partial first and last lines
-    	- All lines in selected region treated:
-    		- if text on line is already at left edge - nothing happens
-    		- for any lines not at left edge they move left one tab stop
-    		- (all lines maintain their current indent relative to each other)
+    		- (all lines that are not already at the left edge of the line maintain their current indent relative to each other)

 While this will inform some of the spin2 tabbing behaviors we are adding additional behaviors on top of this.